publiccodenet/about/contributor-guides/for-individuals.md

 ## Become an advisor

 If you provide us with meaningful contributions we might ask you to become an advisor.
-Our advisors are a group of subject matter experts from different fields that help us to progress the mission of the Foundation for Public Code and have a special position within the Foundation.
+Our advisors are a group of subject matter experts from different fields that help us progress the mission of the Foundation for Public Code and have a special position within the Foundation.

 ## Work for the Foundation

 [We're currently hiring](../roles/index.md) codebase stewards to review codebase quality and build strong open source communities.
-If the prospect of building an eco-system of public code thrills you, then we'd love to hear from you.
+If the prospect of building an ecosystem of public code thrills you, then we'd love to hear from you.

 ## Responsible disclosure and contact information